dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_WaitForADDomain/README.md

 >In all other scenarios use either the built-in parameter
 >`PsDscRunAsCredential`, or the parameter `Credential`.

-Using the parameter `IgnoreAuthenticationErrors` ignores authentication errors a let the resource wait until time timeout is reached.
-If the parameter `IgnoreAuthenticationErrors` is not specified and the resource throws an authentication error, then the resource will fail.
+Using the parameter `WaitForValidCredentials` ignores authentication errors a let the resource wait until time timeout is reached.
+If the parameter `WaitForValidCredentials` is not specified and the resource throws an authentication error, then the resource will fail.
 But the Local Configuration Manger (LCM) will automatically run the configuration again to try to get the node in desired state.
 If and when the LCM retries